Anne-SofieAhm/Anne-SofieAhm.github.io/index.md

 For more information please read [this paper in GCA] (https://www.sciencedirect.com/science/article/pii/S0016703718301248).

 ### An early diagenetic origin for the basal Ediacaran cap carbonates
-For more details check out [our rescent paper in EPSL](https://www.sciencedirect.com/science/article/pii/S0012821X18306484).
+For more details check out [our recent paper in EPSL](https://www.sciencedirect.com/science/article/pii/S0012821X18306484).

 ### The Trezona carbon isotope anomaly